-I’ve made another version of this DIY Valentine’s decoration using the same technique, but with wood beads on the garland instead.
+I’ve made another version of this DIY Valentine’s decoration using the same technique, but with wood beads on the garland instead of the pom poms.

 - yarn